February 12, 2023

 Installing control joints is a relatively straightforward task with foam boards and an adhesive that's compatible with both insulation board and substrate wall.
 To ensure adequate strength, the insulation board should be thick enough to withstand expansion/contraction of the insulation; vertical joints should be staggered in a running bond pattern with boards tightly abutted one another.
 Gaps between boards filled with base coat or adhesive may crack, so thin pieces of insulation should be wedged in where necessary for additional support.

 In addition to keeping the EIFS stable, a well-placed control joint is crucial for avoiding damage due to cross-grain shrinkage, especially where wood frame construction is involved.
-Without it, the EIFS may sag and flex, potentially leading to tears in its underlying components such as wood framing, sheathing, studs and more.
+That's because, without it, the EIFS may sag and flex, potentially leading to tears in its underlying components such as wood framing, sheathing, studs and more.

 When installing EIFS, various control joints are employed.
 Some are purely aesthetic while others provide necessary relief from bending in a specific area.